 Reticulated Whiptail Ray

-The reticulated whiptail ray has a light brown body with dark brown spots.
-Its underside, however, is a solid off-white.
-Its snout is pointed, and when intact, its tail can reach three times its body size.
+The reticulated whiptail ray has a light brown body with dark brown spots and a solid white underside.
+Its snout is pointed, and its tail can reach three times the length of its body.
 The tail usually has one barb on it.

-A gestation period for a reticulated whiptail ray is around a year, and a female will give birth to approximately three to five pups in the summer.
+The gestation period for reticulated whiptail rays is approximately a year.
+Females give birth to three to five pups in the summer.

 It has been spotted in a wide range of waters.
 It has been found in the Indian Ocean as well as the Mediterranean Sea.
-The ray has been found in several locations in the Pacific Ocean, from Taiwan and Southern Japan to Australia, Malaysia, and Indonesia.
-It may also enter fresh water at times.
+The ray has been found in several locations in the Pacific Ocean, from Taiwan and Southern Japan to Australia, Malaysia and Indonesia.
+It can also sometimes be found in freshwater habitats.

-The reticulated whiptail ray seems to be uncommon throughout most of its population range.
-However, it appears to be common near some parts of northern Australia.
-Its population has been trending downwards recently.
+The reticulated whiptail ray seems to be uncommon throughout most of its range, and its populations have been trending downward.

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.

 The National Aquarium—and the aquatic world—is full of amazing animals like this one.